herzenschein/herz-quadlet/README.md

 the [Github](https://github.com/herzenschein/herz-quadlet) repository is now a mirror.
 Issues can be reported in either.

+> If you don't want to read any of this and just want to get started with Quadlets, see the [Quickstart](#quickstart).

 ## The expectations of this repository

 This repository is rather opinionated: